ritterg/sru-ao/README.md

 * beginDateISO: the start date of the archival unit in ISO format YYYY-MM-DD
 * beginApprox: true if the start date is approximate, false if the date is exact
 * endDateISO: the end date of the archival unit in ISO format YYYY-MM-DD
-* endApprox': true if the start date is approximate, false if the date is exact
+* endApprox: true if the start date is approximate, false if the date is exact
-* hasDigitizedItems': true if the archival unit has digitized items attached, false otherwise (this field is optional)
+* hasDigitizedItems: true if the archival unit has digitized items attached, false otherwise (this field is optional)

 `$totalcount` is the number of total results in your database An SRU query contains a parameter "maximumRecords" to indicate how many results should be returned.
 If your query has more results, you can return the number of total results in $totalcount.